PoliteUnicorn/cse15l-lab-reports/lab-report-4/lab-4-writeup.md

 1. **Keys pressed:** g, i, t, `<space>`, s, t, a, t, u, s, `<enter>`
 * Screenshot: ![Image](step-9-git-status.png)
 * In order to check which branch I was on I used git status to check which files I had added and modified and the branch I was editing.
 2. **Keys pressed:** g, i, t, `<space>`, a, d, d, `<.>`, `<enter>`
 * Screenshot: ![Image](step-9-git-add.png)
-* In order to add all of my changes to my branches, I used git add and the period as a shortcut to mean add all of my changes.
+* In order to add all of my changes to my branches, I used git add and the period as a shortcut to mean add all of my changes to my branch.
 3. **Keys pressed:** `<up>`, `<up>`, `<enter>`
 * Screenshot: ![Image](step-9-git-status-after.png)
 * In order to check if there were any more unstaged changes, I used the 	`git status` command again.
 However, because I knew that I had run this command already, I went through the search history, and it was two up from the last command, so I used the up arrow to access it and then run it.